 There is no guarantee we will be able to identify or complete attractive acquisitions.
 Our capital expenditure budget for 2023 does not allocate any amounts for acquisitions of oil and natural gas properties.
 If we make acquisitions, we would need to use cash flows or seek additional capital, both of which are subject to uncertainties discussed in this section.
-Competition may also increase the cost of, or cause us to refrain from, completing acquisitions.
-Our debt arrangements impose certain limitations on our ability to enter into mergers or combination transactions and to incur certain indebtedness.
+Competition may also increase the cost of, or cause us to refrain from, completing acquisitions and to incur certain indebtedness.
 See "-Our existing debt agreements have restrictive covenants that could limit our growth, financial flexibility and our ability to engage in certain activities."
 In addition, the success of completed acquisitions will depend on our ability to integrate effectively the acquired business into our existing operations, may involve unforeseen difficulties and may require a disproportionate amount of our managerial and financial resources.